If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 In this article, I will show you how to write a product description that can help you increase exposure and sales.

-But before I get right into the article, if you are new at NechEmpire, then subscribe to my YouTube channel, because on this channel I like to talk all about realistic ways to make money with print on demand and really showing you my journey along the way to creating a side hustle.
+But before I get right into the article, if you are new at NechEmpire, then subscribe to my YouTube channel, because on this channel I like to talk all about realistic ways to make money with print-on-demand and show you my journey along the way to creating a side hustle.

-Before I show you an example of my description that I’m using to rank my listings on Google, let’s check other people’s work.
+Before I show you an example of the description that I’m using to rank my listings on Google, let’s check other people’s work.

 Here is the first page on Redbubble for the keyword Evening Sun.
 Let’s open the first five designs to see their descriptions.